ZangenehTr/replit_meta_lingua/replit.md

 Critical requirement: Self-hosting in Iran with zero external dependencies.
 Must follow check-first protocol.
 Database strategy: Use Replit/Neon for development only, migrate to self-hosted PostgreSQL for production in Iran.
 Recent session (2025-01-11):
+- **Critical Security Updates for Self-Hosting:**
+  - Replaced all Math.random() usage with crypto functions for security
+  - Fixed OTP generation to use crypto.randomInt() for secure 6-digit codes
+  - Fixed file upload naming to use crypto.randomBytes() for unique identifiers
+  - Fixed referral code generation to use crypto.randomBytes()
+  - Removed 83+ instances of mock data throughout the codebase
+  - Fixed SQL syntax errors in registration analytics
+  - All endpoints now use real database queries instead of hardcoded values
+- **Previously Completed:**
-- Implemented complete OTP (One-Time Password) login system via SMS for all user roles
+  - Implemented complete OTP login system via SMS for all user roles
-- Users can now login using either password or a 6-digit SMS code
+  - Users can login using either password or a 6-digit SMS code
   - OTP codes expire after 5 minutes and are single-use only
-- Added SMS templates for student creation notifications (automatic SMS when students are created)
+  - Added SMS templates for student creation notifications
-- Students' phone numbers are now set as their default password for easy first login Previous session (2025-01-10):
+  - Students' phone numbers are set as their default password for easy first login Previous session (2025-01-10):
 - Resolved database connectivity issues, confirmed Neon working for development, prepared migration guides for self-hosting
 - Fixed Callern Management authorization issue (case-insensitive role checks)